WebAssembly/stack-switching/proposals/tasks/Explainer.md

 When an I/O operation fails (say), and a requesting task needs to be resumed with that failure, then the resuming code (perhaps as part of an exception handler) resumes the suspended task with a suitable event.
 In general, all tasks, when they suspend, have to be prepared for three situations on their resumption: success, error and cancelation.
 This is best modeled in terms of an `event.switch` instruction listening for the three situations.

 One popular feature of exception handling systems is that of _automatic exception propagation`; where an exception is automatically propagated from its point of origin to an outer scope that is equipped to respond to it.
+In the case of an exception arising within a task that is not caught by the task function then the exception will naturally be propagated to the parent of the task.

-However, this policy is incompatible with any form of computation manipulation.
+However, we do not recommend that language providers rely on this policy of exception propagation.

 The reason is that, when a task is resumed, it may be from a context that does not at all resemble the original situation; indeed it may be resumed from a context that cannot handle any application exceptions.
 This happens today in the browser, for example.
 When a `Promise` is resumed, it is typically from the context of the so-called micro task runner.
 If the resumed code throws an exception the micro task runner would be excepted to deal with it.
 In practice, the micro task runner will silently drop all exceptions raised in this way.

-A more appropriate strategy for handling exceptions is for a specified sibling task, or at least a task that the language run-time is aware of, to handle the exception.
+A more appropriate strategy for handling exceptions is for a specified sibling task, or at least a task that the language run-time is aware of, to handle the exception within the task function.
 This can be arranged by the language run-time straightforwardly by having the failing task signal an appropriate event.
 On the other hand, this kind of policy is extremely difficult to specify at the WebAssembly VM level.

-As a result, when a task throws an exception that is not caught by the task itself, we view this as a fatal error.
-There is no automatic propagation of exceptions out of tasks.

 ### How do tasks fit in with structured concurrency?
 The task-based approach works well with structured concurrency architectures.
 A relevant approach would likely take the form of so-called task _arenas_.
 A task arena is a collection of tasks under the management of some scheduler.
 All the tasks in the arena have the same manager; although a given task in an arena may itself be the manager of another arena.